-- Learn from qualified and knowledgeable experts about the area's ecology, biology and fascinating animal behaviours
+- Learn from qualified experts about the area's ecology, biology and fascinating animal behaviours.

 Wild and untamed Kalahari in South Africa's North West Province is a fascinating, wildlife-rich, semi-desert expanse that extends into neighbouring Namibia and Botswana.
-Tucked away in the remote Eastern Kalahari Bushveld on the South African side is a 240,000-acre Big Five reserve and it is here that your 7 Day Wildlife Volunteer Safari takes place and where you get to contribute to the reserve's vitally important conservation efforts.
+Tucked away in the remote Eastern Kalahari Bushveld on the South African side is a 240,000-acre Big Five reserve, and it is here that your 7 Day Wildlife Volunteer Safari takes place and where you get to contribute to the reserve's vital conservation efforts.

 Giving the land back to nature